Tropical Storm Lidia (1981): Impact and aftermath

-Two hours prior to landfall, emergency warnings were issued, in which relatively few people responded to.
-The high death toll can be attributed to the high death toll.
+Two hours prior to landfall, emergency warnings were issued, which relatively few people responded to.
 Tropical Storm Lidia caused flash flooding, with highest point point maxima was 20.59 in at El Varejona and Badiraguato in Sinaloa.
 Heavy rainfall sent water down a dry river bed in Pericos, killing 40 people, mostly children, as well as six soldiers died while attempting to save peasants from the flooding.
 In the northern part of Sinaloa, 42 were confirmed killed and 76 were initially rendered missing.
 Near Los Mochis, four people were killed.
 About 800 houses were also destroyed in that town.
 In Culiacán, eleven people were killed.
 Losses to cattle, crops, and fishing vessels were more than $80 million.

 Electricity was cut off to two settlements, Guamúchil and Guasave.
 Telephone service was also cut off to Culiacán.
 Heavy rain caused flooding that cut off seven towns in Sinaloa from the outside world.
 It also contaminated the water supply in Culiacán, leaving many without clean drinking water.
 Almost a hundred villages were flooded, as were two dams.
 The Rio Fuerte burst its banks and flooded sixty settlements.
 It also forced evacuations, which were enforced by the Mexican Army.
 Mexican Federal Highway 15 was closed due to the storm, as was the Pacific Railroad.
 The highway was reopened shortly after the storm passed.
 Nationwide, 100 people were killed.
 This was enough to make it the deadliest tropical cyclone of its season; most of the casualties occurred in rural areas.
 A few days later, Hurricane Norma struck similar areas as Lidia escalated the devastation.

 During the aftermath of the storm, food and clothing was brought to towns isolated by the storm.
 In Culiacán, churches, schools, and a baseball stadium served as temporary shelters for displaced persons.
 Rescue workers also searched for bodies of victims of both Lidia and the subsequent Hurricane Norma, which hit the same area a few days later.
 Due to the damage wrought by both Lidia and Norma, Sinaloa Governor Antonio Toledo Corro, declared his state a disaster area.
 He also asked the Mexican Federal Government for aid.
 Moisture from the remnants of Tropical Storm Lidia spread over extreme southeastern Arizona.

+Despite the large loss of life from the storm, the name Lidia was not retired from use, and was reused in 1987.